luiscoco/AWS_EMR_Amazon-Elastic-MapReduce/README.md

 ### 7.12.
 Security configuration and EC2 key pair

-Como paso previo tenemos que crear un Key-Pair y descargar su archivo en nuestro ordenador personal.
+As previous step we have to create a **Key-Pair** and download the **ppk** file in our hard disk

 ![image](https://github.com/luiscoco/AWS_EMR_Amazon-Elastic-MapReduce/assets/32194879/505e669d-fba6-4788-80bb-5f1a724f01b2)

 ![image](https://github.com/luiscoco/AWS_EMR_Amazon-Elastic-MapReduce/assets/32194879/91b15915-6517-43d6-a04f-a3aa9d74a997)

-Después de pulsar el valor de **"Create key pair"**, automáticamente se decarga el archivo **ppk** en nuestro ordenador
+After we press the **"Create key pair"** button, and automativally the **ppk** file is downloaded in our computer

 ![image](https://github.com/luiscoco/AWS_EMR_Amazon-Elastic-MapReduce/assets/32194879/6eb18812-7990-4235-a2bf-8c6e940e9d92)

-Una vez que hemos creado el archivo **ppk** lo cargamos para configurar la opción de seguridad de nuestro AWS EMR cluster
+Once we created the **ppk** file we load it for configuring the security option in the AWS EMR cluster

 ![image](https://github.com/luiscoco/AWS_EMR_Amazon-Elastic-MapReduce/assets/32194879/3dacbb4d-a0c8-4e67-b167-32a57a4b723b)

 ### 7.13.
 IAM (Identity and Access Management)

-Tenemos que crear el "Service Role" y el "Instance Profile" para las instancias EC2 de nuestro cluster.
+We create the "Service Role" and the "Instance Profile" for EC2 instances

 #### 7.13.1.
-Primero: creamos el "Service Role"
+Creating the "Service Role"

 ![image](https://github.com/luiscoco/AWS_EMR_Amazon-Elastic-MapReduce/assets/32194879/ecbaeaeb-5c94-451d-a412-5a01a9e0abda)